Haoychen/Data-Science-Project/README.md

 If you want to know the process to get the final results, please use Jupyter Notebook to open /doc/DataExplorationAndModelBuilding.ipynb

 ```
-In terminal, please type **jupyter notebook**, and after lauch jupyter notebook, please open the file in the web browser.
+In terminal, please type "jupyter notebook", and after lauch jupyter notebook, please open the file in the web browser.
 ```

 ## Running the evaluation script